BaihaiAI/IDP/docs/compile-deploy-from-source.md

 ## System Requirements

-You will need Git, Rustup, Python 3, the Node.js active LTS (v16.17.0), yarn, and npm (v8+ but < 8.6).
+You will need Git, Rustup, Python 3, the Node.js active LTS (v16.17.0), yarn, and npm (v8+).
 You may need to make `python3`(v3.8+) the default if Python 2.7 is default for your OS.
 Also, if you don't have anything named `python` on your machine and only have python3, you will need something like `python-is-python3`

 ### Linux additional build dependencies